 1) The effect of "stock splits" on his Original Cost basis per share currently held;

-2) The fact that as dividends had increased, the price of the shares had increased, resulting in the "quoted current % yield" always reflecting a "normal range" for stocks in general.
+2) The fact that as dividends had increased, the price of the shares had increased, resulting in the "then-current dividend % yield on the then-current price per share" always reflecting a "normal range" for stocks in general.

 (For the other 16 companies with a 30 year history, the current dividend % yield on Original Cost was: 3 companies were paying a dividend yielding less than 20% (Tickers: KMB, WMK, YORW); 10 companies were paying a dividend yielding 21% to 50% (Tickers: AGL, BMY, COP, CVX, EMR, GPC, MMM, NFG, NST, PPG); 3 companies were paying a dividend yielding 51% to 100% Tickers: CPB, LLY, PG).)

 Over the next two years, 2011 and 2012, the author of this website, on a hypothetical basis, added to his spreadsheet 196 more dividend paying companies, which came to his attention through various "business media" TV programs.
 Of those 196 companies, 108 had a 30 year history.
 From these additional 108 companies, now, 30 years later, 24 of the 108 added companies were now ANNUALLY PAYING a dividend (cash into the bank) of MORE THAN 100% of the Original Cost!!

 [In case you’re inclined to think what you’ve just read about DIVIDEND YIELDS of the “… 27 companies …” is “too good to be true”, here is an example of the “median” performing company, LLY (Eli Lilly and Company):